Polish Socialist Party – Freedom, Equality, Independence

-PPS-WRN was formed soon after the official freeze of PPS activities in September 1939.
+The activities of the WRN were based on centralism, i.e. the unquestionability of the leadership's decisions.
+WRN activists organized themselves into five-person cells, which were subject to a hierarchical structure.
+At the same time, a military organization called the People's Guard WRN was established, headed by Kazimierz Pużak as the main commander, and Józef Dzięgielewski as the organiser.
+A separate formation was the Militia WRN, which had defensive tasks and was formed in workers' centers.
+The militia was commanded by Antoni Pajdak.

 At the end of World War II, the name PPS was contested by PPS-WRN and the pro-communist Workers Polish Socialist Party (Robotnicza Partia Polskich Socjalistów).
 Eventually in 1947, most top PPS-WRN activists were arrested by Polish secret police, Urząd Bezpieczeństwa; the remains ceased political activity, emigrated or joined the communist party.

 Its military formations included Gwardia Ludowa WRN and the Workers' Militia PPS-WRN.